 - Emotion Evaluation (Tensor Flow/Python, Keras)

-The robot has to first identify the human in its surrounding.
+The robot has to first identify the human in its surroundings.
 We used OpenCV to make this possible.
 The algorithm makes uses of the geometry of human faces to lock onto humans.

 It usually starts by searching for human eyes as they are one of the easiest features to detect because of their geometry and placement (pair of ovals placed horizontally with some distance between them).